 This course provides the student the opportunity to utilize skills obtained in the classroom and gain experience in a supervised atmosphere within the dental office or laboratory.
-Credit: 5.5 Clock hours: 250

 Massage Therapy Certificate

 COM:101 Healthcare Communications

 This course is designed to instruct students in basic verbal and written communications for the healthcare professional.
 An understanding of proper punctuation, grammar, sentence structure, and interpretation of the written word will be conveyed.
 Verbal and nonverbal communication is also key in this course.